Grants Policy

 6.2 For all funding in excess of £2,000 the organisation is obliged to provide a ‘statement in writing of the use to which that amount has been put’ within 12 months of the date the funding was awarded (item 1 (b), of section 137A, Local Government Act 1972).

-6.3 In the event that the grant money is not spent or the Council feels the conditions of funding have not been met, the grant or any remaining monies must be returned to the Council.
+6.3 In the event that the funding is not spent or the Council feels the conditions of funding have not been met, the grant or any remaining monies must be returned to the Council.

-6.4 If for any reason the organisation disband during the period of the grant the Council may ask for all or part of the monies to be paid back.
+6.4 If for any reason the organisation disband during the period of the funding the Council may ask for all or part of the monies to be paid back.

 7. Transparency and Publicity

-7.1 The Council will report annually on the total spends on grants and list the groups in receipt of a grant and the use made of the grants.
+7.1 The Council will report annually on the total spends on funding and list the groups in receipt of a grant and the use made of the grants.

-7.2 Organisations receiving Town Council grants must acknowledge the Council in any relevant publicity, annual report, posters and advertising.
+7.2 Organisations receiving Town Council funding must acknowledge the Council in any relevant publicity, annual report, posters and advertising.

-7.3 The Council may publicise grant awards and details of project achievements in Council publications and the local press.
+7.3 The Council may publicise funding awards and details of project achievements in Council publications and the local press.